 Frozen Embryo Transfer Tips

-There are a number of things you can do before an embryo transfer to improve the odds of success.
+You can do several things before an embryo transfer to improve the odds of success.

-Diet: Seek your fertility specialist’s recommendations about whether a high-fat/low-carb diet is right for you during your pregnancy preparation.
-This type of diet generally reduces inflammation throughout the body, including the G.I. tract and reproductive system.
-A high-fat/low-carb diet also aids hormone function since many female hormones are made from cholesterol, which comes from fat.
+Diet: Therefore, seek your fertility specialist’s recommendations about whether a high-fat/low-carb diet is proper for your pregnancy preparation.
+Generally speaking, this diet reduces inflammation throughout the body, including the GI tract and reproductive system.
+Additionally, a high-fat/low-carb diet aids hormone function since many female hormones are made from cholesterol, which comes from fat.
+Ultimately, following such dietary advice may support your overall fertility goals.

 In general, reproductive endocrinologists recommend eating warmer foods and foods with high concentrations of omega fatty acids as you prepare for your FET, such as: